savaslabs/content_notify/README.txt

 in certain time later.
 You can configure in admin panel how many days before you want to notify before content is going to unpublished.
-This part of module depends on Scheduler module so to achieve full features of module it is recommended to enable scheduler module.
+This part of module depends on Scheduler module so to achieve full features of module it is required to have scheduler module.

 2. Notification of invalid/Old content